cullenwk/javascript-mini-monster-adventure/README.md

-Mario Simplified-Ver.
+MINI MONSTER ADVENTURE.

 Description

-Mario Simplified-Ver. is a game where the player has to jump from one pipe to the other pipe.
+MINI MONSTER ADVENTURE. is a game where the player has to jump from one pipe to the other pipe.
 There are gaps between the pipes.
 The game ends when the player falls into a gap.
 After that, a score is calculated based on how many pipes you jumped.